show_page.php1 : cp02.jpg

 HISTORY: This horse had a large thrombosed mesenteric artery

-HISTOPATHOLOGIC DESCRIPTION: Artery, mesenteric: The tunica intima, including the endothelium, is diffusely effaced and replaced by fibrin, hemorrhage, edema, necrotic debris, fibrous connective tissue, and many enmeshed eosinophils, plasma cells, and macrophages; the internal elastic lamina is effaced and the tunica media is multifocally expanded by abundant fibrous connective tissue, proliferative smooth muscle, and fibrin admixed with eosinophils, lymphocytes, plasma cells, hemosiderin-laden macrophages, hemorrhage, small caliber blood vessels, and necrotic cellular debris (proliferative and necrotizing endarteritis).
-There is a large, intraluminal thrombus adherent to the exposed subendothelial connective tissue composed of a abundant polymerized eosinophilic fibrin with entrapped erythrocytes, previously described inflammatory cells, and multiple cross and tangential sections of larval nematodes up to 220 um in diameter with a smooth, 6 um thick cuticle, platymyarian-meromyarian musculature, prominent lateral cords, a pseudocoelom, and a large, central intestine lined by few multinucleated cells with a prominent brush border (true strongyle larvae).
+HISTOPATHOLOGIC DESCRIPTION: Artery, mesenteric: The endothelium and tunica intima is diffusely effaced and replaced by fibrin, hemorrhage, edema, necrotic cellular debris, fibrous connective tissue, and many enmeshed eosinophils, plasma cells, and macrophages.
+The internal elastic lamina is effaced and the tunica media is multifocally infiltrated and expanded by similar fibrin, fibrous connective tissue, eosinophils, lymphocytes, plasma cells, hemosiderin-laden macrophages, hemorrhage, small caliber blood vessels, and necrotic cellular debris admixed with proliferative smooth muscle (proliferative and necrotizing endarteritis).
+There is a large, intraluminal thrombus adherent to the exposed subendothelial connective tissue composed of abundant polymerized eosinophilic fibrin with entrapped erythrocytes, previously described inflammatory cells, and multiple cross and tangential sections of larval nematodes up to 220 µm in diameter with a smooth, 6 µm thick cuticle, platymyarian-meromyarian musculature, prominent lateral cords, a pseudocoelom, and a large, central intestine lined by few multinucleated cells with a prominent brush border (true strongyle larvae).
 The adventitia is infiltrated by low numbers of lymphocytes and eosinophils surrounding vasa vasorum vessels.

-MORPHOLOGIC DIAGNOSIS: Artery, mesenteric: Endarteritis, proliferative and necrotizing, eosinophilic and lymphoplasmacytic, diffuse, severe, with focal thrombus, and intimal larval strongyles, breed not specified, equine.
+MORPHOLOGIC DIAGNOSIS: Artery, mesenteric: Endarteritis, proliferative and necrotizing, eosinophilic and lymphoplasmacytic, chronic, diffuse, severe, with thrombosis and intimal larval strongyles, breed not specified, equine.

 ETIOLOGIC DIAGNOSIS: Strongylid arteritis